holajiawei/1space/docs/source/running.rst

 swift-s3-migrator configuration
 -------------------------------
-Below is a sample of both a migration profile setting and the migratoin global settings.
+Below is a sample of both a migration profile setting and the migration global settings.
 A profile is a mapping between one (or all for a given account) remote container and a local account or container.
 The migrator process can handle multiple profiles, the global settings apply to all profiles: